Its-Shinde4241/IntelliRoom/Readme.md

 ## 🛟 Support

-For support, email [your-email] or open an issue in the GitHub repository.
+For support, [email](shindeshubham4241@gmail.com) or open an issue in the GitHub repository.

 ## 🙏 Acknowledgments